Connect with us

 Virtual reality.
 PHOTO | COURTESY

-Construction industry has long been plagued by high levels of risks that often lead to costly and sometimes fatal accidents and injuries.
+The construction industry has long been plagued by high levels of risks that often lead to costly and sometimes fatal accidents and injuries.

 However, the advent of wearable technology promises to help the industry overcome these problems through innovations that lead to safety and efficiency for site workers.

-Defined as any kind of electronic device worn on the user’s body, wearable technology in construction generally include electronic devices designed to collect and convey data about the worker’s surroundings, actions, and biometric conditions.
+Defined as any kind of electronic device worn on the user’s body, wearable technology in construction generally includes electronic devices designed to collect and convey data about the worker’s surroundings, actions, and biometric conditions.

 Popular types of wearables that are already making waves in the construction industry include virtual wearables, tactile wearables, and sensing wearables.